Cataracts in Children

 What are cataracts in children?

-A cataract is a clouding of the lens of the eye.
+A cataract is a clouding of the eye's lens.
 The lens is normally clear (transparent).

 Cataracts keep light rays from passing through the lens and focusing on the retina.
 The retina is the tissue lining at the back of the eye that’s sensitive to light.
 Cataracts may happen when the protein that makes up the lens gets cloudy.
 This affects your child’s vision.